Telecommunications industry in China: Foreign participation

-Before China’s membership of the WTO in 2001, China protected its emerging national telecom industry which was and still is regarded as a national priority sector.
+Before China's membership of the WTO in 2001, China protected its emerging national telecom industry which was and still is regarded as a national priority sector.
 Only foreign equipment vendors were allowed to invest in China.
 Authorization for the investments was conditioned on technology transfer.
 International telecom carriers were banned from accessing the market.

 As part of its commitments to the WTO, the Chinese government is gradually opening the carrier market to foreign investors.
 There are some geographical limits to this opening which will be progressively relaxed.
-In 2005, foreign investors were authorised to form joint ventures, investing up to 50% in Internet services in the whole country, up to 49% in the mobile sector in 17 major Chinese cities and up to 25% in fixed-line basic services in Beijing, Shanghai, and Guangzhou (Canton).
+In 2005, foreign investors were authorized to form joint ventures, investing up to 50% in Internet services in the whole country, up to 49% in the mobile sector in 17 major Chinese cities and up to 25% in fixed-line basic services in Beijing, Shanghai, and Guangzhou (Canton).
 Finding a Chinese partner to form a joint venture with, preferably a major carrier, is mandatory for a foreign company wishing to access the Chinese market.

 Foreign investments have come, in order of importance, from the United States, Canada, Sweden, Finland, Germany, France, Japan, and South Korea.
 Many companies from these countries have established one or more joint ventures, not all of which have been successful.